-It is essential to manage your child’s type 2 diabetes as long term effects are serious and life threatening — affecting nearly every major organ in your child’s body.
+It is essential to manage your child’s type 2 diabetes, the long-term effects are serious and life threatening — affecting nearly every major organ in your child’s body.

 Encouraging your child to eat healthy and to exercise will help defer the effects of the disease.
-Our education department is comprised of licensed and registered dieticians and certified diabetes educators who work with patients and their families to help establish good eating habits.
+Our education department is comprised of licensed and registered dieticians and certified diabetes care and education specialists who work with patients and their families to help establish good eating habits.
 If necessary, medication can be prescribed.

-The American Diabetes Association has extensive information about type 2 diabetes on their website but if you are concerned about diabetes in your child, give us a call at 208-523-1122 or fill out the form below to request an appointment.
+The American Diabetes Association has extensive information about type 2 diabetes on their website, but if you are concerned about diabetes in your child, give us a call at 208-523-1122 or fill out the form below to request an appointment.